thenofisamizdat/no-ne/README.md

   $ cf push
   ```

-Now when you visit `no-ne.eu-gb.mybluemix.net/` you can login via facebook.
-Once logged in the app connects via Node.js API endpoints to the REDIS database and the client is ready for use.
+Now when you visit `no-ne.eu-gb.mybluemix.net/` you are at the application's entry point.
+Once logged in through facebook, the app connects via Node.js API endpoints to the REDIS database and the client is ready for use.

 ## Binding a Bluemix service to the app